langchain-ai/langgraph/docs/docs/cloud/quick_start.md

 pip install langgraph-cli
 ```

 We can then test our API server locally.
 This requires access to LangGraph closed beta.
-In order to run the server locally, you will need to add your `LANGCHAIN_API_KEY` to the .env file so we can validate you have access to LangGraph closed beta.
+In order to run the server locally, you will need to add your `LANGSMITH_API_KEY` to the .env file so we can validate you have access to LangGraph closed beta.

 ```shell
 langgraph up